 Call handing and forward are included as standard, including operator routing, custom hold music, and call summaries available to share.

 Group messaging, chat, call history, and analytics are also included in the Standard tier, as well as SSO, integration with Google Workspace (formerly G Suite) and Microsoft 365.
 Pricing is extremely competitive.

 The Pro tier adds real-time call transcriptions, more advanced analytics, as well as integrations with SalesForce, Zendesk, Slack, and Hubspot - among others.
 An Enterprise version is available, though this requires a custom quote for a bespoke service.

 All in all, though, Dialpad really offers value for money, but where it lets itself down is by providing video conferencing as a separate service.
 While there is a free tier, it's limited to 45 minutes, and the surprise is that it isn't bundled with its Talk offering for a full UCaaS experience.
 However, it's possible that some small businesses may actually regard this as a plus if not required.

 MiCloud Connect is the cloud unified communications platform that aims to provide an all-in-one communications, collaboration and contact center.
 Delivered through Google Cloud, Mitel Connect aims to provide UCaaS for all SME's.

 All of the different plans available offer PBX telephony features, as well as audio conferencing, video collaboration, as well as desktop sharing.
 Mobile apps are also provided, and instant messaging is covered, too.
-Integrations include Outlook and G Suite, as well as connect telephony for Microsoft.
+Integrations include Outlook and Google Workspace, as well as connect telephony for Microsoft.

 The one negative is that rather than bundle everything under MiCloud Connect, the website suggests that the contact center is a separate product that requires a custom quote.
 While the contact center does necessarily deliver a lot of advanced features, it would be better to see greater service integration to make it more attractive to SME's.